spinen/blog-posts/continuous_integration.md

 That's the whole process.
 It's as "continuous" as we can stand it right now.
 I've tried hard here to focus on the process of writing code and merging code while ignoring many other things that are worth diving into, like how we actually deploy the code.

-The most important thing to me: it works for us right now, enabling us to effectively write, test and deploy code in a timely manner.
+The most important thing to me: It works for us right now, enabling us to effectively write, test and deploy code in a timely manner.
 From this position we can iterate to make our process even better.